AdobeXD/plugin-samples/reference/scenegraph.md

 ## Class hierarchy

+> **Tip**
-Note: Additional subclasses may be added in the future.
-Always be sure to have a default case for unknown scenenode classes when traversing the scenegraph.
+> Note: Additional subclasses may be added in the future.
+Always be sure to have a default case for unknown scenenode classes
+> when traversing the scenegraph.

 * [SceneNode](#SceneNode)
     * [GraphicNode](#GraphicNode)